G-Research/astral/README.md

 # Configuration
-Astral is configured in `config/astral.yml` -- all availble configuration options are listed there in the `shared` section.
-Note that configuration values can be supplied in this file or as environment variables with the same names (but UPPER_CASE).
-Environment vars will override any values here.
-Per-environment settings (development, test, production) will override the shared values but not the environment.
+Astral is configured in `config/astral.yml` -- all availble configuration options are listed in the `shared` section.
+Note that configuration values can be supplied in this file or as process environment variables with the same names (but UPPER_CASE).
+Environment vars will override any values in the config file.
+Per-environment settings in the config file(development, test, production) will override the shared values for that type.